 How the Share Certificate Compares

-When compared to the 199 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationally, Garden Savings Federal Credit Union’s 3-year Share Certificate APY currently ranks third.
+When compared to 174 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationally, Garden Savings Federal Credit Union’s 4-year Share Certificate APY currently has no competition.

 |Interest Rate||CD Length of Term||Credit Union/Bank|